Find out what's your personality type based on the Myers-Briggs Type Indicator (MBTI) here!

 If you’re one who’s more inclined to being highly practical, pragmatic, and down to earth, you’d fall under Sensing (S).
 Individuals who fall under this category are observers.
 They tend to focus on facts and details, and on what’s happening and has already happened.

 If you’re one who’s more inclined to envision the possibilities that lie ahead, you’d fall under the Intuition (N).
 Individuals under this category are often imaginative and curious.
 They tend to focus on patterns and impressions, and would search for implicit meanings.

-The thinking-feeling dichotomy explores how one makes a decision from information gathered from their environment and how we cope with emotions.
+The thinking-feeling dichotomy in MBTI explores how one makes a decision from information gathered from their environment and how we cope with emotions.
 A simple dictating question: efficiency or welfare in a team?